 The recent announcement that the government of Saudi Arabia is planning to introduce an Online Visa for Saudi Arabia is good news for those curious to experience a holiday in the country.
-Once implemented, the Saudi eVisa will open the country up to tourism for a number of eligible nationalities, which is expected to include citizens of the U.S., Europe, Japan, and China.
+Once implemented, the Saudi eVisa will open the country up to tourism for a number of eligible nationalities, which is to include citizens of the U.S., Europe, Japan, China and much more.

 However, before traveling to Saudi Arabia with an eVisa, there are several medical requirements for Saudi Arabia that applicants should bear in mind.
 As Saudi Arabia is a desert country where several disease-carrying insects are present, it is necessary to get the required vaccines for Saudi Arabia before traveling, as well as to take other precautions to safeguard your medical health.